Error Analysis on a Novel Class of Exponential Integrators with Local Linear Extension Techniques for Highly Oscillatory ODEs: Convergence analysis

-\begin{Remark} The purpose of the iteration process in the local estimate is to handle potential zero eigenvalues induced by resonance.
-Our theorem results confirm that such resonances do not degrade the error estimates.
-When utilizing $k$-th order local linear extension variables and for any integer $l$ satisfying $1\leq l\leq k$, if the sum of any $l$ eigenvalues of matrix $A$ satisfies the condition $\lambda_{j_1}+\cdots+\lambda_{j_l}=O(1)$, then Lemma \ref{LemA4} ensures that $A_1^{[k]}$ contains no zero eigenvalues.
-In this favorable scenario, the row-wise analytical framework on the first $k(d+1)+1$ matrix rows can be extended to all rows, thereby eliminating the specialized treatment of zero eigenvalues. \end{Remark}
+\begin{Remark} When using $k$-th order local linear extension variables, if the sum of any $l$ eigenvalues of $A$ satisfy $\lambda_{j_1}+\cdots+\lambda_{j_l}=O(1)$ for any integer $l$ with \(1 \leq l \leq k\), then Lemma~\ref{LemA4} guarantees that \(A_1^{[k]}\) has no zero eigenvalues.
+In this non-resonance case, the row-by-row analysis, based on periodic decomposition approach developed for the first \(k(d+1)+1\) rows, can be directly extended to all rows. \end{Remark}

+{We now summarize and interpret the theoretical results of the previous two subsections from the perspective of applying the numerical scheme under different step-size regimes.
+The convergence order $O(\varepsilon h^k)$ established in Theorem \ref{Thm3-10} for large step sizes improves upon the general order $O(h^{k+1})$ given in Theorem \ref{Thm3-7}.
+Therefore, the former provides the theoretical foundation for computations with large steps, whereas the latter governs the error in small-step regimes.
+Consequently, for a fixed $\varepsilon$, the local linear extension exponential integrator exhibits a piecewise convergence behavior in $h$.
+Conversely, for a fixed step size $h$, the numerical error also depends on $\varepsilon$ in a piecewise manner.

+We further examine the location of the transition points between the two regimes.
+The periodic decomposition technique used in (\ref{Thm3-10-08}) requires the time step to exceed the period of every oscillator $\mathrm{e}^{\frac{\mathrm{i}}{\varepsilon}\lambda_jt}$.
+This requirement is satisfied when where $\mu=\min|\lambda(A)|$ denotes the minimal magnitude of the eigenvalues of $A$.
+Hence, the value $h=h_0$ generally acts as a practical threshold for the numerical solution $\mathbf{u}_n$ to separate the two convergence orders.
+These observations will be verified numerically in Section \ref{Sec5}.}